-From April 2022, large food businesses (with more than 250 employees) in England will be required to display the calorie information of non-prepacked food and soft drink items.
-Calorie information will need to be displayed at the point of choice for the customer, which may be a printed or online menu, food delivery platform or label.
+From 6 April 2022, large food businesses (with more than 250 employees) in England have been required to display the calorie information of non-prepacked food and soft drink items.
+Calorie information must be shown at the point of choice for the customer, which may be a printed or online menu, food delivery platform or label.

 The new regulations follow public consultations in 2018 and 2020 (see below) and are part of the government’s strategy to tackle obesity.
 They are intended to help people make more informed, healthier choices when eating out or ordering takeaways.

 The measures include a provision allowing businesses to provide a menu without calorie information at the request of any customer who finds viewing calorie information difficult or distressing.

 Although the measures will initially apply to large businesses, which account for nearly half of the value of all food and drink sold in the ‘out-of-home sector’, the government has stated its intention to review the policy within five years of implementation and consider extending the requirements to smaller food businesses.

 In the meantime, all micro, small, and medium businesses are encouraged to voluntarily calorie label and consultation has taken place on how best to enforce the new policy (see below).

 Key points from the new UK Statutory Instrument No.909

 The new regulations extend to England and Wales, apply to England only and came into force on 6 April 2022.
 They apply to food offered for sale in a form which is suitable for immediate consumption, is not prepacked food and is not exempt food.

 Food is to be considered to be suitable for immediate consumption if it is either (a) offered for sale at a café, restaurant or other premises selling food for consumption on the premises or (b) offered for sale for consumption off the premises and does not require any preparation, thawing, cooking or reheating by the consumer before it is consumed.

 (a) condiments provided to be added by a consumer to their food